CONCORD SPECIAL EDUCATION PARENT ADVISORY COUNCIL BYLAWS

 - Responsible for public comment forms at meetings

-- Book meeting locations in handicap accessible facility
+- Book meeting locations in handicap accessible facility and/or using a remote technology

 - Serve as coordinators to school liaisons